Software-Applications/restaurant-analysis-py/README.md

     + Rating = 3 or 3.5 then ‘Average’
     + Otherwise poor

-  + Popular Cuisines – shows the which cuisines are more compared to others by counting the number of reviews each cuisine got.
+  + Popular Cuisines – shows which cuisines are more popular compared to others by counting the number of reviews each cuisine received.
 The assumption is that cuisines that are more popular have more visitors and hence more reviews on Yelp.
   + Rating vs Popularity – Cross sectional scatter plot that compares cuisines against Rating and Popularity metrics.
 The scatter plot is divided into 4 quadrants to identify  leaders clearly.
-  + Aggregate Sentiment Reviews – Show an average of positive and negative sentiment for each cuisine.
-It gives a general idea of how good or bad each cuisine in NYC and compares with sentiments of other cuisines.
+  + Aggregate Sentiment Reviews – Show an average of positive sentiment and negative sentiment for each cuisine respectively.
+It gives a general idea of how good or bad each cuisine is in NYC and compares with sentiments of other cuisines.
 Provides insights about competition at a Cuisine level.
   + Adjective Word Cloud – gives you some important adjectives people use to describe their experiences.
 Using this visual, investors can learn customer expectations
   + Noun Word Cloud – gives you some important nouns people use to describe experiences.
 Using this visual, investors can learn about customer expectations

+Moreover the tool sends automated emails during data extract process and after creating data visuals

 ## Prerequisites